-The oven vent
+The oven vent(s)

-Hot air and moisture escape from the lower oven through a vent.
-This vent is above the oven door.
-It is needed for air circulation.
+Hot air and moisture escape from the oven(s) through vent(s).
+The vent for the oven is above the oven door.
+This vent is needed for air circulation.
+Do not block the vent(s).
+Poor baking/roasting can result.